TeRacksito/TimeWeaver/README.md

 > ```bash
 > wsl
 > ```
-> We recommend using a WSL distro, such as Ubuntu or Devian, that is ready for developing,
+> We recommend using a WSL distribution such as Ubuntu or Debian,
-> having tools such as git command.
-Otherwise, it will be up to your discretion what to do
+> which includes essential development tools like git.
-> in order to follow the remaining steps.
+> Otherwise, you will need to set up your environment accordingly.

 > [!WARNING]
 > #### MacOS
-> MacOS platform hasn't been tested yet, thus unknown behavier is to be expected.
+> MacOS platform hasn't been tested yet, thus unknown behavior is to be expected.
 >
-> As because MacOS doesn't have WSL nor use Inotify, but fswatch, a solution for
+> Since macOS does not support WSL and uses `fswatch` instead of `inotify`,
-> possible issues hasn't been proposed yet.
+> no workaround for potential issues has been proposed yet.

 Use this to clone the repo.
    ```bash